cncf/devstats.archive/README.md

 - `gha_repos`: const, repos

 # JSON structure analysis tool
-There is also an internal tool: `analysis.rb`/`analysis.sh` to figure out how to create psql tables for gha.
+There is also an internal tool: `analysis.rb`/`analysis.sh` to figure out how to create tables for gha.
 But this is only useful while developing this tool.

 This tool can generate all possible distinct structures of any key at any depths, to see possible veriants of this key.
-It is used very intensively during development of PSQL table structure.
+It is used very intensively during development of SQL table structure.

 # Running on Kubernetes